-The Company specializes in the production of dairy products, so the largest part of the production cost is the amount paid for the raw milk purchased.
+The Company specialises in the production of dairy products, so the largest part of the production cost is the amount paid for the raw milk purchased.
 The main ingredients in raw milk are fat (cream) and protein (skim milk).
-Because of the variety of products with different fat and protein contents, management judgement is involved to identify what part of the raw milk price is attributed to fat and what is attributed to protein.
-The management of the Company determines the milk cost allocation ratios in a way that interrelated products margin remains similar.
+Because of the variety of products with different fat and protein contents, the management judgement is involved in identifying what proportion of the raw milk price is attributable to fat and what proportion to protein.
+The management of the Company determines the milk cost allocation ratios in a way that interrelated products margins remain similar.